morrisbc/dexter/README.md

 # Dexter
-A tool designed to help trainers know type matchups between their pokemon and their opponent's so they may use them to their advantage during battles.
+A tool designed to help trainers know type matchups between their Pok&eacute;mon and their opponent's so they may use them to their advantage during battles.

 # Motivation